greenealexander/shinozuka-oscar-blog/src/posts/the-girl-who-played-with-fire.md

 ---

-## Reading For Inspiration: Mark Cuban, Hunting Ammunition
+## Reading For Inspiration: Mark Cuban and Hunting Ammunition

 I've spent about a year now writing, trying to improve little by little everyday.
 Since it is a goal of mine to write a novel one day,